 The Renewable Energy Law Review: Brazil

 Brazil's power generation already originates predominantly from renewable sources.
-Hydropower accounts for 60 per cent of the national installed capacity, with a total of 105GW currently in operation.2 On measuring the actual energy output, the hydroelectric share is even greater: nearly 90 per cent of the electricity consumed in Brazil comes from hydropower sources.
+Hydropower accounts for 61 per cent of the national installed capacity, with a total of 109GW currently in operation.2

 On top of that, potential hydroelectric sites are becoming scarcer and further away from the consumption market, mostly in the Amazon, where potential environmental impacts, when not preventing the development of new projects altogether, mean plants do not fully benefit from sites' power output capabilities.
-At present, for instance, large projects being implemented in the region, such as Belo Monte (11,233MW), are being designed as run-of-river plants, which have small reservoirs to limit environmental impact, but on the other hand have a much lower power output than they would have if they had larger dams, and their ability to save water for drier seasons is limited.
+At present, for instance, large projects recently completed in the region, such as Belo Monte (11,233MW), were designed as run-of-river plants, which have small reservoirs to limit environmental impact, but on the other hand have a much lower power output than they would have if they had larger dams, and their ability to save water for drier seasons is limited.

 The year in review

-The Brazilian renewables sector continues to attract new investment at a healthy pace, despite the economic slowdown the country has faced since 2014.
+The Brazilian renewables sector continues to attract new investment at a healthy pace, despite the small GDP growth rates the country has faced since 2014.
 One reason for this is, in part, the fact that Brazil is geographically gifted when it comes to renewable sources of energy, and it is a jurisdiction that is very open to foreign investment.

 The following announcements and transactions illustrate the continued attractiveness of the Brazilian renewable sector:

-- International Big Oil companies such as Shell and Equinor have started looking and buying into renewables.
-Equinor has entered into a joint venture with fellow Norwegian company Scatec Solar for the development of the 162MW Apodi solar cluster and other new solar generation projects, and has formed a joint venture with Micropower Comerc to develop power storage projects.6
+- International Big Oil companies such as Shell, Equinor and BP have started looking and buying into renewables.
+Equinor has entered into a joint venture with fellow Norwegian company Scatec Solar for the development of the 162MW Apodi solar cluster and other new solar generation projects, and has formed a joint venture with Micropower Comerc to develop power storage projects.5

 The policy and regulatory framework